vackosar/vackosar.github.io/when-is-the-end-of-current-quarter.md

     </tbody>
 </table>

-<h3>Fiscal Year and Fiscal Quarters</h3>
+<h3>Fiscal Year</h3>
 <p>
-  Each company or government institution can choose their own fiscal year, a twelve-month period, that is the most suitable to their yearly revenue cycle.
+  Each company or government institution can choose their own fiscal (financial) year, a twelve-month period, that is the most suitable to their yearly revenue cycle.
   Fiscal year can differ from calendar year.
   Companies use their fiscal years to submit financial reports, external audits, federal tax filings.
   For example Apple's fiscal year ends its fiscal year on the last Saturday of September.